 When you need to give a company results presentation you’ll spend plenty of time working through your material, planning your speech, editing and rehearsing.
 It’s the editing that’s especially vital.
 Because it gives you the chance to test words and phrases for their meaning.
 And, of course, their second meaning.
 And this Qantas CEO presentation is no exception.

-And that’s a familiar scenario for Alan Joyce the Chief Executive Officer of Qantas.
+Because it’s a familiar scenario for Alan Joyce the Chief Executive Officer of Qantas.
 Today, 17th February, he gave a presentation on the Qantas company results and the plan to buy more aircraft for the fleet.

 Now, can anyone still recall the notorious story about WWII fighter ace Douglas Bader recounting his Fokker anecdote at the British girls school…?

 You can read a whole range of presentation skills tips with our regular posts, skills podcasts and presentation videos.
 And with more than a hundred tips for you to choose from, there’s surely something for every presentation occasion.
 And, when you want to give your own presentation skills an extra boost, you can always join a training course.
 Or, we can organise a one to one coaching session for you.
 Or, perhaps a corporate training course for your whole team.
 So, it’s your choice.
 Please, then, don’t hesitate to get in touch when the time is right.

 [thrive_custom_phone phone_text=”Please Call” mobile_phone_text=”Please Call” phone_no=”01344 859823″ color=”blue”]